UWP-Bonfire/Resources/caleb/Sprint1/test-coverage-report.md

 | Sprint X-1 | N/A |
 | Sprint X | 20.28% |

 Baseline sprint — no prior comparison available.
+Prior Spring gave us a starting point of 0%

 ---